 Figure 3.
 (A) Egg 1 size values from 2009-2017.
 (B) Egg 2 size values.

-Anticipated outcomes
+Anticipated Outcomes

-I hypothesize that there will be some significant relationship between regional and local marine conditions and egg size throughout the years.
-More specifically, during ENSO years that result in warmer sea surface temperature, reduced upwelling, and reduced foraging opportunities, egg size values will be smaller.
-This is mainly due to the fact that murrelets invest a lot of energy into their eggs in order for precocial chicks to hatch and thus they must rely on their dynamic marine environment to gain those resources.
-Hence, fluctuations in the marine conditions will likely reflect fluctuations in egg size.
-Secondly, I predict that egg order will explain some of the inherent variability in egg size between the first and second egg laid as the second egg of a clutch is approximately 1 gram heavier than the first (Murray et. al, 1983).
-Thirdly, I predict that observer and plot random effects will contribute to the variance in egg size.
-I believe this will be the case as the plots included in the analysis vary in accessibility and observers have different experience levels when conducting these measurements.
-For example, the 2012 SBI Final Report talks about how APNC, one of the three plots with the most data points, is hard to monitor and requires skilled observers which could influence egg data collection (Harvey et. al, 2014).
-Furthermore, the initial data analysis revealed that there were differences in the number of records each observer made ranging from 1 to 234 individual observations.
+Given the large relative size of eggs produced by murrelets, necessary to support precociality, investment in egg production requires a large amount of energy.
+Given that murrelets must rely on their dynamic marine environment to gain those resources, fluctuations in the marine conditions will likely be reflected in fluctuations in egg size.
+My results on the effect of environmental fluctuations on egg size will help to predict how murrelet populations may respond to changing oceanic conditions, particularly if embryo survival or post-hatching performance of chicks can be linked to egg size.
+My results on the effect of egg order on egg size will provide a clearer understanding of how energy is allocated across multiple eggs; it appears this energy allocation is not equal given that second eggs appear to be larger than first eggs (Murray et. al, 1983; preliminary results).
+My analysis of the effects of plot on egg size will provide insight into possible plot differences, which could be attributed to differences in foraging areas for birds in different plots, or potentially genetic differences.
+Given the natal site fidelity of many seabirds, genetic isolation can quickly develop over relatively small spatial scales.
+Alternatively, some differences in egg size by plot could be attributable to observer; the 2012 SBI Final Report discusses how APNC, one of the three plots with the most data points, is hard to monitor and requires skilled observers (Harvey et. al, 2014) suggesting that observer effort is not allocated equally across plots.
+Thus, I will also evaluate the degree to which observers themselves influence egg measurements due to slightly different egg measurement practices.
+If observer effects appear to be important, this would suggest that further training is warranted to better standardize egg measurement if it is to continue as part of the monitoring protocol.
 Lastly, although there have been efforts to collect egg measurement data at SBI for many years, no analysis of those measurements has been conducted.
-This research will provide an initial step towards understanding the importance of collecting this monitoring data as it requires significant time and effort, and could potentially be disrupting murrelet breeding through the direct handling of eggs.
+This research will provide an initial step towards understanding the importance of collecting these monitoring data.
+This analysis is important because egg size monitoring requires significant time and effort, and could potentially be disruptive to murrelet breeding through the direct handling of eggs.

 Research Timetable